roberthatwork/broadcastme/README.md

         ffmpeg -f video4linux2 -i /dev/video0 -b 900k -f mpegts udp://localhost:1235

 - The OutputProxy creates a temporary queue with a topic (i.e. stream channel) subscription.
-It then receives messages from its temporary queue and redirects the encapsulated UDP packet to the specified forwarding host and port.
+It then receives messages from its temporary queue, re-encapsulates the content into UDP packets and redirect to the specified host and port.

 - Network stream viewing programes such as VLC can then be used to pick up the redirected live stream based on the forwarding host and port specified by the OutputProxy.
 For example, from VLC, open a network source to an URL such as: